andrewbruening/AdventureWorks-Demographic-Analysis/README.md

 I've noticed that the most successful dashboards are the easiest to digest.
 Overall, I enjoy the monochrome color palette and the variety of graphs/charts that I included.
 Marketing/BI analysts should have no problems using my dashboard.
 But looking back, I've realized that I've gained plenty of experience since working on this.
 It's been a refreshing way to take note of what I should do differently next time around.

+I may revisit this in the future!
+If I do, I'll include before and after images.

 ## See the complete interactive dashboard [here]

 </details>